digs1998/About-Me/README.md

 # My Projects
 - 🔭 Some of my projects include [Stroke Detection using Posture Estimation and Detection](https://devpost.com/software/team-digvi), **Parkinson’s Biomarkers Identification using R**,  [Detection of COVID-19 from Cough samples](https://www.hackster.io/354788/covid-19-pre-screening-using-deep-learning-on-edge-31d14f)

-- 🤔 I’m looking for internship opportunities starting Summer 2023 in Data Science related roles.
+- 🤔 I’m looking for Full-time opportunities starting Winter 2024 in Data Science-related roles.
 - 📫 How to reach me:

 1. [LinkedIn](https://www.linkedin.com/in/digvijay-yadav-20781a15a)